Get insider tips on the best places to visit and ‘must do' activities from the parks’ senior rangers.

 Where can I launch my kayak within the dolphin sanctuary and is there anywhere I can hire one for a friend?

 Verity: There are several boat ramps including Snowden’s Beach, Garden Island, Outer Harbour and North Haven boat ramps.
-The most popular kayak launch is from Garden Island as the waters are more protected and you can explore the mangroves.
+The most popular kayak launch is from Garden Island as the waters are more protected and you can explore the tidal creeks lined with mangroves.
 If you don’t have your own kayak, you can hire one from Adventure Kayaks based at Garden Island.

 Prefer to explore at your own pace?
 Check out 4 fun things to do at Adelaide’s bird sanctuary or 5 things you’ll find at Adelaide’s dolphin sanctuary for more insider tips to take on board for your next visit.